 Philip is recognized as an international authority on embodiment. Â His unique techniques have been developed to transform our experience of self and world, and are based on the vision articulated in his celebrated books, New Self New World (2010) and Radical Wholeness (expected for release on Nov 2017).
 The approach he takes heals the frantic, restless pace of the intelligence in the head, which tends to run on overdrive, by uniting it with the deep, present and calm intelligence of the body.

-Listen to the episode below or subscribe on iTunes.
+Listen to the episode below or subscribe on Apple podcasts.

 1. Philip, you are an international authority on embodiment.
 What exactly does this strange word mean: Embodiment.
 And why does it matter today?